-SECTION 16: VACATION BUYBACK
+SECTION 18: VACATION BUYBACK

 Annually, any employee that wants to have the City buy back vacation hours shall make an irrevocable election to do so.
 The irrevocable election shall be submitted in writing to the City's Human Resources Department on or before December 15 and shall indicate the number of hours of vacation that the employee expects to earn in the following calendar year that the employee wants the City to buy back, with a minimum buy back of 20 hours up to a maximum of 160 hours.
-This buy back shall occur twice annually, in June/July (between the last payday in June and the first payday in July) and December (between the first and second payday of the month), and the employee must indicate the total amount of hours they want paid out in June/July and in December.
+This buy back shall occur twice annually, in June (between the last payday in June and the first payday in July) and November (between the last pay day in November and the first payday in December), and the employee must indicate the total amount of hours they want to paid out in June and in November.
 Regardless of the number of hours requested to be cashed out at either time, the most the City can cash out is the number of hours accrued and available in that calendar year to date.
 Employees must maintain a minimum of 40 hours of accrued vacation subsequent to any payment of vacation buyback time.

-SECTION 17: VACATION ACCRUAL
+SECTION 19: VACATION ACCRUAL

-City Manager may provide an accrual rate for new Management employees up to the equivalent of a five-year employee upon hire.
-This is important as many experienced candidates have significant time in public sector and otherwise might have to begin at a much lower accrual rate than they receive at their current agency.
+City Manager may provide an accrual rate for new Supervisory Professional employees up to the equivalent of a five-year employee upon hire.
+This is important as many experienced candidates have a significant time in the public sector and might have to begin at a much lower accrual rate than they receive at their current agency.

-SECTION 18: SICK LEAVE
+SECTION 20: SICK LEAVE